dfinster/dotfiles/README.md

 - **Path Management**: Intelligent PATH configuration for user and system binaries

 ### Auto-update
-- **Detect and Update**: Automatically detects changes in the dotfiles repository and updates with user approval
+- **Detect and Update**: Automatically detects changes in the dotfiles repository and prompts user to update if desired

 For more information, see the documentation at [docs.fortc.com/dotfiles](https://docs.fortc.com/dotfiles).